Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-Intensive Tasks

 \subsection{Limitations}

-We have shown substantial improvements of small LMs' performance on knowledge-intensive reasoning tasks through our KARD.
+We have shown substantial improvements in small LMs' performance on knowledge-intensive reasoning tasks through our KARD.
 However, it is important to acknowledge the limitations of our study.
 First, in terms of methodology, the effectiveness of our knowledge augmentation heavily relies on the quality of the document retrieved from the external knowledge base.
 As indicated in Table~\ref{tab:usmle} and Figure~\ref{fig:hits-k}, our reranker substantially improves the performance of small models by retrieving better knowledge.
 Despite the diminishing performance gap between BM25 and the reranker as the model size increases, there is still a significant difference between the document retrieved by the reranker and the silver knowledge.
 This indicates that the reranker might miss important passages that can augment the knowledge of even large LMs.
 Therefore, further advancements in retrieval methods are necessary to generate better rationale, as this remains an important research challenge even for large language models~\citep{RARR}.
-Second, in terms of experiments, we have only tested our approach on two datasets using the T5 architecture.
-Although both datasets are widely used in other previous works, it is worthwhile to conduct experiments on additional datasets, which we were unable to identify, to further validate the effectiveness of the proposed method.
-Furthermore, given our limited computational budgets, we have conducted our experiments with T5 variants.
-However, exploring the use of GPT-3~\citep{GPT3, InstructGPT} or LLaMA~\citep{llama} with KARD could be a promising direction for future research.
+Second, regarding experiments, we have tested our approach on relatively small LMs having under 3B parameters given our limited computational budgets.
+However, exploring the use of relatively larger language models like GPT-3~\citep{GPT3, InstructGPT} or LLaMA~\citep{llama, llama2} with KARD could be of great interests, which is a promising direction for future research.